prip-lab/MSU-LatentAFIS/README.md

 ## Models
 Please download the models from [Google Drive](https://drive.google.com/drive/folders/1G5NCrTPP5iSOfaPTG5J3pBH7fiTRA_Xd?usp=sharing).
 These models are pretrained on a forensic (not synthetic) dataset.

-Training code will be provided in the future for those who wish to train custom models.

 ## Data
 The forensic datasets used in our experiments (including NIST SD27, MSP, etc.) are not available for public distribution.
 However, we have provided 3 latent fingerprint images from NIST SD27 in the /sample_data/ folder, along with their rolled mates.
 We have also provided the rank and similarity score computed by the system for these samples.